how do airport scanners detect drugs in luggage

 4. AI and Machine Learning

-• Pattern Recognition : AI processes integrated with scanners can recognize patterns in baggage that suggest illegal drug concealment.
-Machine learning models are learned on thousands of images to flag suspicious items, helping security personnel focus on high-risk bags.
+• Pattern Recognition : Embedded AI analyzing scanners can recognize patterns in baggage that suggest concealment of illegal drugs.
+A machine learning model is trained on thousands of images to identify suspicious items — aiding security staff in targeting high-risk bags.

 Manual Methods for Detecting Drugs